 If you read an neutral review, it could mean that the reviewer did not care for the product, but had enough courtesy to not say so.
 Case in point is the recent review of my Diesels of the UP, 1934-1982, Volume 1 in Trains magazine.
 It is a neutral review in that the reviewer simply told what the book was about, and did not include any positive remarks, such as "This is the best book ever written!"
 A neutral review could also mean that the reviewer has no background at all in the subject of the book, so really could not do an in-depth review.

-I have seen several exchanges recently about whether or not someone is qualified to publish a review, meaning does the reviewer have a background in the subject being reviewed, giving credibility to his opinion.
+I have seen several exchanges recently in online communities about whether or not someone is qualified to publish a review, meaning does the reviewer have a background in the subject being reviewed, giving credibility to his opinion.
 Simply being a consumer of the product does not make one qualified to publish a review.
 Such a thing would be akin to me doing a review of a book about the steam locomotives of the Florida East Coast simply because I decided to buy a copy of the book for its pretty pictures.
 I have no background whatsoever in FEC steam locomotives, so why would anyone care what Don Strack thinks about such a book.
 If I went ahead and did a review anyway, it would show an embarrassing level of arrogance on my part.
 But hey, that's just me.
 Back in my apprenticeship days at Union Pacific, many, many years ago, a very wise old boilermaker once told me, "It's best to stay quiet and be thought a fool, than to open your mouth and remove all doubt."

 Believing the Written Word

 Posted to Observation Car at YahooGroups, September 28, 2005

 Way back on August 20th, Joe Brugger wrote: